thevoid12/brainwars/brainwars_todo.md

 - [x] use safehtml for all the backend data which we are sending to ui
 - [x] success message should get green pop up
 - [x] max 10 users in a room
+- [x] my quiz page should say the multiplayer quiz as expired if it is created half an hour before
+- [x] need to add ratelimiter max 3 games per user else need to pay for more credits
 - [ ] check for deadlock and race conditions
 - [ ] productionize tailwind remove tailwind.config from layout
 - [ ] tips to imporve using gpt in analysis